 Find more entries on education power players as they publish here.

-Who supports him: In past elections, Bosma has received campaign contributions from Education Networks of America, a private education technology company; Hoosiers for Quality Education, an advocacy group that supports school choice, charter schools and vouchers; Stand for Children, a national organization that supports education reform and helps parents to organize; K12, one of the largest online school providers in the country.
+Who supports him: Over the course of the past few elections, Behning has received campaign contributions from Hoosiers for Quality Education, an advocacy group that supports school choice, charter schools and vouchers; Stand for Children, a national organization that supports education reform and helps parents to organize; Students First, another pro-reform lobbying group created by former head of D.C. public schools Michelle Rhee; Education Networks of America, a private education technology company; K12, one of the largest online school providers in the country; and Bennett’s campaign.

 Legislative highlights via Chalkbeat:

 - Junking Indiana’s ISTEP test: What might come next and at what cost?

 - Lawmaker who called for ISTEP test’s death now calling to extend its life

 - Top Indiana lawmaker suggests big education changes should start with small steps

 - Two preschool proposals are on the table, and one has already faced criticism for adding a pathway to vouchers

 - Indiana could see a push to stash state money in school choice ‘savings accounts’